 Please let us know if we can help answer any more questions.
 We’re delighted you are coming to dive into Oregon wine!

 We hope you are looking forward to your upcoming adventures to Chehalem Ridge B&B and Oregon Wine Country.
 If your visit includes going wine tasting, we’d like to let you know that things have changed a bit from past years.
-Oregon wineries are requiring masks to be worn by all who are not seated at their tasting table.
-Also, due to social distancing, wineries have less capacity and most require reservations for tastings.
+Instead of tasting at the wine bar, most wineries will have guests seated at tables and require reservations for tastings.
 If you know which wineries you’d like to visit, we highly suggest taking time now to make your reservations with them.

 But we know that making winery reservations can be a daunting task as there are more than 600 wineries in the Willamette Valley.
-To help you out, we now offer a Winery Itinerary Service for a $30 fee per itinerary.
+To help you out, we now offer a Winery Itinerary Service for a $40 fee per itinerary.
 Let the area experts at Chehalem Ridge B&B arrange your day of wine tasting.
 We have set up eight unique itineraries with some of our favorite, smaller wineries.
-After you choose an itinerary (one per tasting day) and we’ll set up your day of tasting at 3 unique wineries of the Willamette Valley.
-Most itineraries include one winery visit with a cheese and charcuterie tray.
+After you choose an itinerary (one per tasting day) and we’ll set up your day of tasting at 3 unique wineries in the Willamette Valley.
+With most itineraries, we preorder a cheese and charcuterie tray at one winery for you to snack on so you don’t have to worry about lunch.

 *Transformation information: This itinerary service is best for guests who plan on driving themselves.
 Lyft and Uber are not consistently reliable in this area.
 Alternatively, wine touring companies are available to drive but this also includes arranging your day with a tour guide – you will not need our itinerary service.
 Rates for these touring companies can run anywhere from $75 – $100/hour, usually 4-6 hours; please let us know if you would like recommendations.